henryubuntu/Univaz-University/README.md

 Keep your workspace and living room clean and your brain will do the rest automatically to remember better.

+I suggest to improve brain activity to ensure learning everything, get a super nintendo and play killer instinct, becasue the playability and learning skills in that game improve a lot brain activity to learn everything faster.

 Some of the authors book's code are, for example for Python:

 Tony Gaddis